-Corruption can often be difficult to spot, though.
-At times a honest business relationship can be blurred with a corrupt relationship, especially when it comes to activities such as working lunches and off-site meetings.
+Corruption can often be difficult to spot.
+At times an honest business relationship can be blurred with a corrupt relationship, especially when it comes to activities such as working lunches and off-site meetings.
 However, the best question to ask is "If I accept this, will it unfairly influence my professional decisions?"
-If the answer is yes, then there's a risk of corruption occurring.
+If the answer is yes, then there is a risk of corruption occurring.

 How to report fraud and corruption

-You can help fight corruption, fraud and theft in government by phoning the national toll-free anti-corruption hotline on 0800 701 701.
+You can report corruption, fraud and theft in any government department by phoning the toll-free National Anti-Corruption Hotline on 0800 701 701.

-Any incidents of corruption, fraud, theft and misuse of government property in the Western Cape Government can be reported to the Forensic Audit Component anonymously by post, telephone, fax or email at the following details:
+Any suspicion of corruption, fraud and theft in the Western Cape Government can also be reported to the Provincial Forensic Services by post, telephone, fax or email:

 - Postal address: PO Box 659, Cape Town, 8000